| |

 building because it is suspended from a central column that is

 also a fountain.
-The spatial organisation of the exhibit halls is
+The spatial organization of the exhibit halls is

 articulated around this patio, each of which is unique, being